-Research on passive synthetic aperture technique in adaptive beam space
+Passive synthetic aperture technique in adaptive beam space based on extended towed array measurements

 -